ustasb/ps1_lint/README.md

 ### Prompt Variables

 See [here](http://www.gnu.org/software/bash/manual/html_node/Printing-a-Prompt.html) for a list of prompt variables.

 Note: \a and \r are not tolerated as they cause line wrapping issues.

 ### Colors

 A color sequence affects everything after its declaration.
 It must be escaped with `\[ ... \]` so that lines wrap properly.

-Below are valid color sequences:
+Below are valid escaped color sequences:

         \[\e[0m\] (a text reset--the same as \[\033[0m\])
         \[\e[1;43m\]